Undergraduate Academic Information

 The graduation requirements of the University and its colleges, schools, and departments, as published in the catalog in effect at the beginning of the first semester the student is enrolled at the University, are those which must be met for completion of an undergraduate degree program.
 Subsequent changes in policies and requirements, as published in the catalog or amended by the University Senate and the Board of Higher Education, may be substituted.
 The faculty reserves the right to make changes in curricula at any time when in its judgment such changes are for the best interests of the students.
 Courses listed in this catalog are subject to change through normal academic channels.
 New courses and changes in existing course work are initiated by the responsible departments or programs and are approved by the appropriate dean and college or school curriculum committee, the University Curriculum Committee, the University Senate, the Vice President for Academic Affairs, and the Board of Higher Education.

 The University encourages continuing communication between faculty and students to enhance the advisement process.
 The student has final responsibility to meet the stated requirements for the degree sought, as listed in the appropriate catalog or bulletin.
 Every student is held accountable for complying with the information contained in this catalog and the Schedule of Courses for each term.
-The University provides an electronic degree audit for each student as a guide and for discussion with the academic advisor.
-Registration is the student’s personal responsibility.
+Registration for courses each semester is the student’s personal responsibility.
+The University provides curriculum, four-year plans, and the customizable Degree Map tool for each student.
+Degree Map serves as a guide to degree progression and for discussions with the academic advisor.